nasim-raj-laskar/Batch-scripts/README.md

 These scripts can cause significant changes to your system, including but not limited to:

-- 🖥️ System shutdowns without warning
-- 🔄 Simulating a RAM overflow that can cause your system to become unresponsive
+- Shutting down your system abruptly
+- Overloading system memory, leading to crashes
-- 🧨 Rapidly consuming disk space, potentially leading to critical system failures or crashes
+- Filling up disk space, resulting in system failure
-- 📁 Infinite folder creation, which can quickly overwhelm the file system
+- Creating an infinite number of Notepad instances or background processes
+- Deleting key Windows registry files, making your system unusable
 ### Key Warnings:
 - ⚠️ Run in a Controlled Environment: These scripts are intended for educational and testing purposes.
 Only run them in virtual machines (VMs) or test systems.
 Do not run them on critical systems!